ucsb-eri/webHookListener/README.md

 Some of the following is a bit deprecated as I did set up an install script to assist in a systemctl install, but will leave in for historic reference/context.

+The general overview:
++ systemctl driven launcher for the ruby script:
+  + utilizes EnvironmentFile to setup the environment variables that the ruby/sintra script requires
+  + run as non-privileged user.
+  + service can be used as target for different/multiple repos.
++ ruby/sinatra script (webhookListener.rb):
+  + simple webserver that listens on localhost:4567 by default.
+  + validates credentials using **Secret** token.
+  + fires off a shell script:
+    + with arguments derived from the github event payload.
+    + shell was chosen for familiarity (not well versed in ruby (YET)).
+    + same functionality could be achieved with ruby.
+    + runs as the same user ruby/sintra script is running under.
+  + single script can process events for different github repos.
++ shell script (webhookListener.sh):
+  + parses input arguments.
+  + choose subroutine to run based on logic using those arguments.
+  + performs some real basic file locking (so multiple events do not overlap).
+  + backgrounds actual jekyll rebuild:
+    + prevents timeout "failures" due to blocking io that just doesn't return in time
+  + some logging to /var/log/webhookListner.log (or name configured during install)

 ### Historic
 Need to set some environment variables before running the app: